appernetic/hugo-bootstrap-1/README.md

 ## Installation with Appernetic Static Site Generator as a Service

-1. Click the arrow to the left of the blue Preview button up to the right, select Themes.
+1. Click the arrow to the left of the blue "Preview" button up to the right, select "Themes".
 2. At the bottom of the Themes page paste the git link from GitHub (see image below).
+3. If you want to update your config settings file click the "Use" button in the theme modal popup (WARNING!
+The current settings file will be overwritten).
-3. In Settings change the line theme = "theme-name-here" to theme = "hugo-bootstrap-mod"
+4. In Settings change the line theme = "theme-name-here" to theme = "hugo-bootstrap-mod"
-4. Click the button: Preview or Publish
+5. Click the button: Preview or Publish
-5. Wait 10 min or clear your local browser cache to see changes at GitHub.
+6. Wait 10 min or clear your local browser cache to see changes at GitHub.
 In preview content is updated imediatley but CSS changes need a cache clear to be visible.

 ![preview](https://raw.githubusercontent.com/appernetic/hugo-bootstrap-mod/master/images/cloneatheme.png)